 The doctor will provide the patient’s medical records, tests, scans, and prescribed medication.
 The letter will also include the veteran’s current state of disability and the length of time they have been on treatment.

-Contact an Attorney to Learn More
+Contact an Advocate to Learn More

 A nexus letter from a board-certified doctor increases the odds of winning a VA disability claim filed against VA.
 However, the nexus letter must be strong, containing all the elements required by VA, such as a doctor’s credentials, probability of service connection, and review of medical records.